-Don’t settle for simply eating fondue when you can also enjoy some French music, and also parlez français (speak French)!
+Why settle for simply eating fondue when you can deepen the experience by also enjoying some French music, and also parlez de français (speak some French)?

-Both of our kids are in a dual language French program (1st and 3rd grade as of this post), and I am also working towards being fluent as well.
-To practice our spoken French, two years ago we began a weekly dinner series that we will refer to here as “À Table,” which is the call to the table for a meal (literally “to table,” as in “everyone come to the table now!”).
+Both of our kids are in a dual language French program (1st and 3rd grade as of this post) at our local public school, and I am also working towards being fluent as well.
+To practice our spoken French, two years ago we began a weekly dinner series that we refer to as “À Table,” which is the call to the table for a meal (literally “to table,” as in “everyone come to the table now!”).

 Out of this weekly tradition came a game we developed to encourage speaking with one another during the meal.
 We found that with varied ages, levels of friendships – not to mention varied French abilities – having a game to fall back on increased the speaking immensely, and was also simply lots of FUN!

-This is the first post, but there are so, so many more coming, just awaiting another recipe test/tweak or better photos, or the special playlist …
+This is the first post, but there are so, so many more waiting in the wings, just awaiting another recipe test/tweak or better photos, or the special playlist to accompany it…